ishan14012007/Plagiarism_Checker/README.md

 # Instructions for testing
 The tool can compare any text-based files (not just .txt) Supported formats: .txt, .py, .java, .cpp, .js, .html, .css, .md, etc.
-Any file containing readable text content for testing 3 sample files are given
+Any file containing readable text content.
+For testing 3 sample files are given